swcarpentry-ja/carpentries-coc/topic_folders/workshop_administration/eventbrite.md

 ### Event registration using Eventbrite

-Hosts sites can opt to use their own systems for registering learners at their workshops, or we can set up a registration page using Eventbrite.
+Host sites can opt to use their own systems for registering learners at their workshops, or we can set up a registration page using [Eventbrite](https://www.eventbrite.com).

 #### Logging in